 The DSL will take the lead where early help is appropriate.
 This includes liaising with other agencies and setting up an inter-agency assessment as appropriate.
 The local early help process will be followed as required.
 Staff may be required to support other agencies and professionals in an early help assessment, in some cases acting as the lead practitioner.
 Any such cases will be kept under constant review and consideration given to a referral to CSCS for assessment for statutory services if the pupil's situation is not improving or is worsening.
+Staff will use check ins and the 3 houses tool to support children in sharing information.

-Abuse and neglect
+6. Abuse and neglect